February 4, June 5, October 5

-The seventh step of humility is that we not only admit with our tongues but are also convinced in our hearts that we are inferior to all and of less value, humbling ourselves and saying with the prophet: “I am truly a worm, not even human, scorned and despised by all” (Ps.
-22:7).
+The seventh step of humility is a monk not only admit with their tongue but are also convinced in their heart that they are inferior to all and of less value, humbling themselves and saying with the Prophet: “I am truly a worm, not a man, scorned and despised by all” (Ps.
+21:7).
 “I was exalted, then I was humbled and overwhelmed with confusion” (Ps.
-88:16).
+87:16).
 And again, “It is a blessing that you have humbled me so that I can learn your commandments” (Ps.
-119:71, 73).
+118:71, 73).

-Perhaps we could look upon this guidance of St. Benedict as an extreme of words that seeks out another kind of extreme within us, touching upon this extreme, and so exposing it: the extreme of the idealised self-image, one not grounded in the realities of human life as fallible, vulnerable, and limited.
+Perhaps we could look upon this guidance of St. Benedict as an extreme of words that seeks out another kind of extreme within us, touching upon this extreme, and so exposing it: the extreme of an idealised self-image, one not grounded in the reality of human life as fallible, vulnerable, and limited.

-An idealised self-image works against our fallible, vulnerable, and limited reality, denying it.
+An idealised self-image works against our fallible, vulnerable, and limited reality; it denies it.
 It creates in us a standard too high to reach.
-Self-esteem dependent on this idealised image is at best brittle, at worst unattainable.
+Self-esteem dependent on idealised image is at best brittle, at worst unattainable.
 Here mercy and compassion are lost to perfectionism and anxiety.

 Leaving idealisation and illusion behind leads us back into who God is and who we really are.
 Meditation and community are important aspects of this journey.
 In meditation we practice the putting aside of all images, ideal or otherwise, so that a deeper, divine, and more coherent reality may emerge.
 In community we practice what it is to live a life less under the influence of these idealised images.